- Program Overview

 Procedures for submitting and recording the various stages of the thesis project:

 - The student in consultation with the Director of Graduate Studies will select a thesis chair who will then help the student in selecting the Thesis Committee.
-The Thesis Committee must contain at least three members--the chair, one member representing an outside field (outside the School of Communication), and another member selected from the student's area of concentration (inside the School of Communication).
+The Thesis Committee must contain at least three members.
+At least two (2) of the committee members must be from the Valenti School of Communication, and it is acceptable for all three members to come from the school or one member to come from outside of our school.
 The student must consult with each member to determine that she/he will serve on the committee.

 - The student must present a Thesis Prospectus (typically the first three chapters of the thesis) to his or her Thesis Committee for approval.
 The content of the prospectus should ordinarily include the title page, chapter one (Introduction) that details the context and significance of the study, chapter two (Literature Review or Conceptualization) that reviews and integrates relevant literature as well as proposes research questions and/or hypotheses, chapter three (Methodology) that details the research methods to be used, references, and appendices (interview protocol, survey questionnaire, solicitation letter, informed consent form etc.).
 The student then defends the prospectus before their committee.